pau1tuck/CS088/Week_1/W1_Reading.md

 Let’s learn some style tips that will take your C++ code to the next level!

+---

 ### Include Statements

-`include` statements give us access to functionalities from header file libraries.
-As a rule of thumb, include statements are mostly written at the beginning of any C++ program. **Include headers** should be listed in the following order:
+`#include` statements give us access to functionalities from header file libraries.
+As a rule of thumb, `#include` statements are mostly written at the beginning of any C++ program. **Include headers** should be listed in the following order:

 1. C system headers
 2. C++ standard library headers